This post may contain affiliate links. Please read my disclosure policy.

-Classic Mexican flavors of cumin and chili powder are paired with quinoa and walnuts to give you a taco filling with that signature crumbly texture.
-You’ll leave this meal feeling satisfied but not stuffed - which is the beauty of plant based eating!
+- In this recipe, classic Mexican flavors of cumin and chili powder are paired with quinoa and walnuts to give you the perfect "meaty" texture.
+These vegan quinoa walnut tacos will leave you feeling satisfied but not stuffed - which is the beauty of plant-based eating!

-Quinoa might actually be the best meat substitute ever, in my humble opinion.
+- Quinoa might actually be the best meat substitute ever, in my humble opinion.
 It's incredibly nutritious - loaded with tons of protein and fiber.
-It’s mild flavor allows it to take on the flavors of whatever spices you’ve got on hand and the texture of quinoa makes it a great option for replacing ground meat in a dish.
+Its mild nuttiness allows it to take on the flavors of whatever spices you add and the texture of quinoa makes it a great option for replacing ground meat in a dish.

 - To achieve that taco meat texture: chop your walnuts finely.
 You can also throw them in the food processor if that's easier.
 The walnuts are going to give your "taco meat" that signature texture so they should resemble crumbly ground beef.

 - Get creative with your toppings!
-Boost the flavor of your vegan tacos with black beans, (vegan) refried beans, salsa, onions, sliced cabbage, cilantro or pico de gallo.
-These options will add tons of flavor and more nutritional value than traditional taco toppings.
+Boost the flavor of your vegan tacos with black beans, (vegan) refried beans, salsa, onions, sliced cabbage, cilantro, or Pico de Gallo.
+These options will add tons of flavor and more nutritional value than traditional cheese and sour cream taco toppings.